-From: Dr. Patrick Otto, Chair of the Graduate School of Education, Oral Roberts
+To: Cooperating Administrator Fro n: Dr. Patrick Otto, Chair of the Graduate School of Education, Oral Roberts University Re: ORU Graduate Student Request for Post-Assignment Collaboration -

 Thank you for your consideration of our graduate candidate's request to collaborate with you on her/his Internship in Executive School Leadership.
 We need your help to prepare outstanding leaders in the field of education.
 Your partnership with this candidate, and the Graduate School of Education, is truly appreciated.
 Thank you.